richardmcclellan/amplify-android-samples/README.md

 When developing with the library, it is often very useful to be able to make changes to the sample app and the library within the same Android Studio project.
 This allows you to test library changes in a sample app, even if the tests aren't passing yet, or the checkstyle isn't satisfied yet, both of which are required for publishing to Maven local.
 It also enables stepping through sample app or library code with the debugger in the same session.
 This can be setup with the following steps:

-1. In amplify-android/settings.gradle, add references to each sample app.  `sample-core` is also needed as a dependency of any of the sample apps.
+1. In amplify-android/settings.gradle, add references to each sample app module you want to test, as well as `sample-core` (this is a dependency of each sample app).

 ```
 include ':sample-datastore-blog'